vasyliev123/tgshopbotbitcoin/README.md

 	```
 	* You can now start the greed bot and blockonomics callback from the Heroku Dashboard > Resources.
 	![](assets/images/heroku.png)
-	* Set the HTTP Callback URL for your store on the [Blockonomics Merchants Page](https://www.blockonomics.co/merchants#/stores), combine the Heroku App URL with `/callback?secret=YOUR_SECRET`, substituting in your chosen secret from step 2 in place of `YOUR_SECRET`
+	* Set the HTTP Callback URL for your [store](https://www.blockonomics.co/merchants#/stores) , combine the Heroku App URL with `/callback?secret=YOUR_SECRET`, substituting in your chosen secret from step 2 in place of `YOUR_SECRET`
 		eg. https://greed.herokuapp.com/callback?secret=aN32nFjf4

 That's it!
 Restart your bot and start accepting bitcoing payments with your bot!